Generalized Boltzmann distributions for systems strongly coupled to large finite bath -- a microcanonical approach

-L. Boltzmann had used penetrating statistical arguments in his investigations on the mechanical basis of thermodynamics, but it is universally agreed upon that J. W. Gibbs was the originator for giving equilibrium thermodynamics a systematic, probabilistic foundation in terms of his theory of ensemble \cite{khinchin,cox} and ensemble change through Legendre transform.
-In the applications of statistical thermodynamics, from condensed matter physics to biophysical chemistry, it is also widely recognized that Gibbs' probabilistic approach to many-body problems is far more powerful and efficient than an {\it ab initio} deterministic Newtonian one \cite{kac}.
-One of the crowning achievements of the latter is the computational molecular dynamics (MD) of atoms in an individual protein molecule in an aquesous solution: The computation requires fully specified laws of interactions among all atoms involved, known as a {\em force field} \cite{levitt}.
+The theory of probability shows that, as the fraction $X_n/Y\to 0$, the conditional probability for $X_n$, given $X_n+Y \in h_{\delta}:=[h, h+\delta]$, has a limit law $f_{X_n}(x)e^{-\psi_n(h_\delta)x}$, where $\psi_n(h_\delta) $ equals to $[\partial \ln P(Y \in y_\delta)/\partial y]_{y=h}$ plus an additional term, contributed from the correlation between $X_n$ and bath $Y$.
+By applying this limit law to an isolated composite system consisting of two strongly coupled parts, a system of interest and a large but finite bath, we derive the generalized Boltzmann distribution law for the system of interest in the exponential form of a redefined Hamiltonian and corrected Boltzmann temperature that reflects the modification due to strong system-bath coupling and the large but finite bath.

+{\bf\em Introduction |} Gibbs' ensemble theory properly concerns with finite size systems that are in contact with a {\em temperature bath}.
+It reproduces the classical thermodynamic results as the limiting behavior when the system size approaches infinity, e.g., {\em thermodynamic limit}.
+The Laplace transform of partition functions becomes the Legendre transform of thermodynamic potentials in the limit.
+The theory has been widely checked against experiments on finite and even small systems of liquids, solutions, and macromolecules.
+In biophysical chemistry, it has been used as a natural law for further understanding molecular interactions \cite{schellman}.

-Not only macroscopic equilibrium thermodynamics is an emergent phenomenon, we shall show that the Gibbs' theory itself is a result of a limit law according to the theory of probability.
-Our limit theorem is to the exponential distribution in canonical ensemble what the central limit theorem is to a normal distribution.
-Furthermore, just as in the theories of phase transition \cite{pwanderson} and the passing from quantum mechanics to quantum chemistry via Born-Oppenheimer approximation, the mathematical limit involves subtleties that are fundamental \cite{vulpiani-book}.
+Through a rigorous mathematical analysis, we recently argued \cite{cheng-qian} that not only the macroscopic thermodynamics is an emergent phenomenon, the very Gibbs' formalism itself is a result of a limit law according to the theory of {\em conditional probability}.
+The limit law is to the canonical distribution what the central limit theorem is to the Gaussian fluctuation theory developed by Einstein and Landau \cite{landau}.
+And as in the theories of phase transition \cite{pwanderson} and the passing from quantum mechanics to quantum chemistry via Born-Oppenheimer approximation, the mathematical limit involves subtleties that have fundamental importance \cite{vulpiani-book}.